-BIO 207: Microbiology (+lab)
+BIO 121: Microbiology (+lab)

-BIO 206: Human Anatomy and Physiology II (+lab)
+BIO 205: Human Anatomy and Physiology I (+lab) BIO 206: Human Anatomy and Physiology II (+lab)

-Corequisites

-NUR 222
+Corequisites NUR 222

 NUR 212: Health Assessment

 This course focuses on the development of health assessment skills essential to the role of the professional nurse caring for people throughout the aging process.
 Emphasis is on the psychomotor and assessment skills required to distinguish normal from abnormal findings.
 Attention is placed on integrating the knowledge and skills necessary for history taking, physical and psychosocial examination and documentation.
 Guided classroom, laboratory and simulation learning opportunities are utilized.